From the

 “Processing bottom ash from non-recyclable waste gives us an important source of secondary aggregates,” said Donald MacPhail, CEO for treatment at Veolia.
 “This reduces reliance on virgin resources and cuts CO₂ emissions, which is vital as the UK uses 90 million tonnes of concrete each year.”

 The Environment Agency approved the project, which highlights the environmental and practical benefits of using IBAA in concrete.
-While IBAA is commonly used in civil engineering under Regulatory Position Statement (RPS) protocols, this is the first instance in England of its use in bound concrete surfaces.
+While IBAA is commonly used in civil engineering under Regulatory Position Statement (RPS) protocols, this is the first instance in the UK of its use in bound concrete surfaces.

 The concrete mix is designed to lower carbon emissions, saving approximately 30kg of CO₂ for every tonne of IBAA used.
 Recycl8’s R8 Mix enhances the material’s performance, ensuring it meets the demands of modern construction while supporting sustainability goals.